MobilityData/mobility-database-catalogs/CONTRIBUTING.md

 "Sticking to a single consistent and documented coding style for this project is important to ensure that code reviewers dedicate their attention to the functionality of the validation, as opposed to disagreements about the coding style (and avoid [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality))."

 This project uses [the Black code formatter](https://github.com/psf/black), which is compliant with [PEP8](https://www.python.org/dev/peps/pep-0008/), the style guide for Python code.
 A [pre-commit](https://pre-commit.com/) hook file is provided with the repo so it is easy to apply Black before each commit.
 A CI workflow is testing the code pushed in a pull request to make sure it is PEP8 compliant.

-## Integration Tests

-In order to avoid invalid sources in the Mobility Database Catalogs, any modification made in the repository, addition or update, must pass the integration tests before being merged into the project.
-The integration tests are listed in the [Test Integration](/tests/test_integration.py) module.

 ## How to run tests locally
 This project includes unit and integration tests in order to: